csgillespie/dratTravis/README.md

     - test $TRAVIS_PULL_REQUEST == "false" && test $TRAVIS_BRANCH == "master" && bash deploy.sh
   ```

     to your `.travis.yml` file.
-This means the drat repository is only updated:
+This means your `drat` repository is only updated:
     - for successful builds
     - only on the master branch
     - not for pull requests

+## TODO

+1. The bash script is a bit hacky.
+1. I suspect the call to `devtools::build` in `deploy.sh` isn't needed.
+Since travis has already built the R package, it should be around somewhere (but I couldn't find it).
+1. It should be possible to only update if a version is tagged.
+Travis provides a variable `$TRAVIS_TAG`, that is empty if the commit isn't a tag. **But** when tagging, `$TRAVIS_BRANCH` also changes to the tag name.